 Nokia Delivers Advanced Tactical Private Wireless Solutions To Marine Corps Tactical Systems Support Activity (MCTSSA)

-VIRGINIA, USA – Nokia today announced that it has delivered its Banshee tactical private wireless solutions to the Marine Corps Tactical Systems Support Activity (MCTSSA), reinforcing the US Marine Corps' commitment to provide seamless, secure, and resilient communications for tactical operations.
+Chantilly, Virginia – Nokia today announced that it has delivered its Banshee tactical private wireless solutions to the Marine Corps Tactical Systems Support Activity (MCTSSA), reinforcing the U.S. Marine Corps' commitment to provide seamless, secure, and resilient communications for tactical operations.
 This milestone builds upon years of collaboration between Nokia and the Marine Corps in testing and refining next-generation communication capabilities to support critical operational needs.

 In 2023, Nokia and the Marine Corps conducted a two-day proof-of-concept at Marine Corps Air Station Yuma, validating Banshee's ability to deliver secure, high-capacity tactical communications beyond expectations.
 That same year, Nokia and MCTSSA partnered at Project Convergence to showcase Banshee's effectiveness in denied, disrupted, intermittent, and limited (DDIL) environments.
 These demonstrations reinforced its role in enabling resilient, high-speed connectivity across joint warfighting networks.